Apple Watch Series 2 Review Facts

 Besides these upgrades, the Series 2 has also blended all of the features of a smartwatch with a fitness tracker, making it a dual threat in an increasingly crowded field.
-With the new WatchOS 3 system, which comes pre-installed in the Series 2, constant connection to Siri, a brighter display, and a number of apps for which to connect your recorded to for advanced readouts and analytics of your routine, this watch blends the best of both smartwatches and fitness trackers as a constant workout and wrist companion.
+With the new WatchOS 3 system, which comes pre-installed in the Series 2, constant connection to Siri, a brighter display.
+There are a number of apps on which you can connect your recordings for an advanced readout and analytics of your routine.
+This watch blends the best of both smartwatches and fitness trackers as a constant workout and wrist companion.

 For workouts, the number of useful data collection points–including pace, time, heart rate, and distance–are recorded over a variety of activities, from indoor and outdoor walks and runs, treadmill, and stair stepper.
 But the Series 2 also records a variety of workouts, from swimming to basketball to strength training and more.
 With a partnership with Nike and some major upgrades from the Series 1 watch, the Apple Watch Series 2 has the runner in mind and want this watch to be the next go-to smartwatch and fitness tracker runners choose.
 Based on its excellent accuracy, easy-to-use menu, and great amount of options and app integration, it just may be.

 The Series 2 watch has built-in programs to record a variety of workouts, including running, cycling